2007 Formula One espionage controversy: FIA investigation

 On 14 September, Ron Dennis announced that he was the one who alerted the FIA that further evidence existed.

-On 15 September, Max Mosley contested Ron Dennis' claim that he alerted the FIA to the existence of further evidence, claiming that Dennis actually alerted him that Alonso had decided to send the emails in himself, and that Mosley had been erroneously assured by Dennis that the emails contained nothing incriminating.
+On 15 September, Max Mosley contested Ron Dennis's claim that he alerted the FIA to the existence of further evidence, claiming that Dennis actually alerted him that Alonso had decided to send the emails in himself, and that Mosley had been erroneously assured by Dennis that the emails contained nothing incriminating.

 On 21 October, during the investigation, at the final race in Brazil, both McLaren drivers lost the championship to Kimi Räikkönen.

 On 6 December, Renault were found guilty of breaching article 151(c) of the International Sporting Code by another FIA WMSC hearing, but escaped penalty.

 On 13 December, McLaren issued a press release detailing a letter sent by Martin Whitmarsh, COO of the team, to the FIA.
 In the letter, Whitmarsh stated that the team accepted that "a number of McLaren employees" had access to Ferrari technical information, and apologised that it took the intervention of the FIA for this to come to light.
 The team also offered to "enter into discussion... as to a moratorium of an appropriate length in respect of the use" of the systems.
 On the same day, the FIA issued a press release stating that the FIA president would ask the members of the World Council "for their consent to cancel the hearing scheduled for 14 February 2008 and, in the interests of the sport, to consider this matter closed."

 On 23 February 2009, legal proceedings against McLaren employees in Italy were dropped.
 In return, Mike Coughlan had to pay €180,000 while three employees of McLaren (Paddy Lowe, Jonathan Neale and Rob Taylor) had to pay €150,000.